-Ritu Nalubola is the new Director of FDA Europe Office.
-Prior to taking on this role in July 2018, she served as a Senior Policy Advisor in FDA’s Office of Policy in the Office of the Commissioner.
-She has advised senior leadership at FDA, the Department of Health and Human Services, and other U.S. government agencies on complex and cross-cutting policy issues, including those related to biotechnology, nanotechnology, food safety, nutrition, and trade-related matters.
-Most recently, Dr. Nalubola has served as the primary lead for FDA’s efforts, working in conjunction with the broader U.S. government, to modernize the federal regulatory system for biotechnology products, and has been the Agency’s voice on this subject in numerous domestic and international forums.
-She has led and coordinated FDA’s nanotechnology regulatory policy activities and played a leadership role in establishing specific regulations to implement the FDA Food Safety and Modernization Act, representing and leading FDA delegations in multilateral standards-setting and scientific dialogues.
+Ritu Nalubola, Ph.D., is the Director of the Europe Office in the FDA’s Office of Global Policy and Strategy.
+Before assuming this role in July 2018, she served as a Senior Policy Advisor in the FDA’s Office of Policy in the Office of the Commissioner.
+She advised senior leadership at the FDA, the Department of Health and Human Services, and other U.S. government agencies on complex and cross-cutting policy issues, including those related to biotechnology, nanotechnology, food safety, nutrition, and trade-related matters.
+Most recently, Dr. Nalubola served as the primary lead for FDA’s efforts, working in conjunction with the broader U.S. government, in modernizing the federal regulatory system for biotechnology products.
+She has been the agency’s voice on this subject in numerous domestic and international fora.
+She led and coordinated FDA’s nanotechnology regulatory policy activities and played a leadership role in establishing specific regulations to implement the FDA Food Safety and Modernization Act, representing and leading FDA delegations in multilateral standards-setting and scientific dialogues.

-Prior to joining the Office of Policy in 2009, Dr. Nalubola spent 8 years at FDA’s Center for Food Safety and Applied Nutrition on a range of nutrition and food safety policy matters.
+Before joining the Office of Policy, Dr. Nalubola spent eight years at the FDA’s Center for Food Safety and Applied Nutrition on a range of nutrition and food safety policy matters.
 Her post-doctoral work with the Johns Hopkins University and later the U.S. Agency for International Development involved setting up international public health programs.
-She joined FDA in 2001.

-Dr. Sandra L. Kweder was named Deputy Director of the Europe Office in the Office of International Programs (OIP), in March 2016.
-Prior to joining OIP, Dr. Kweder was Deputy Director, Office of New Drugs (OND) in FDA’s Center for Drug Evaluation & Research (CDER), since 2002.
-In CDER she was an active leader of a number of initiatives, including improvements in the drug review process; modernizing nonprescription drug review; building a systematic drug shortage prevention and management program; patient-focused drug development and clinical outcomes assessment, and; the growth and development of pediatrics and maternal health as standard aspects of drug development.
+Sandra L. Kweder, M.D., is Deputy Director of the Europe Office in FDA’s Office of Global Policy and Strategy (OGPS).
+Before joining OGPS, Dr. Kweder was Deputy Director, Office of New Drugs in FDA’s Center for Drug Evaluation & Research (CDER).
+In CDER, she actively led several initiatives including improvements in the drug review process, modernizing nonprescription drug review, building a systematic drug shortage prevention and management program, patient-focused drug development and clinical outcomes assessment, and the growth and development of pediatrics and maternal health as standard aspects of drug development.

-Dr. Kweder was commissioned in the U.S. Public Health Service upon entering the Uniformed Services University of Health Sciences (USUHS), retiring in 2013 at the rank of Rear Admiral.
-Following internal medicine training at Walter Reed Army Medical Center she joined the U.S. Food & Drug Administration (FDA) in the Division of Antiviral Drugs to address the growing field of HIV drug development.
-She has since held a number of positions with FDA in premarket and postmarketing regulation.
-Until her move to London she was active in medical education as an adjunct faculty member of USUHS, training residents and medical students in Internal Medicine and utilizing her fellowship training from Brown University in Obstetric and Consultative Medicine.
+Dr. Kweder was commissioned in the U.S. Public Health Service upon entering the Uniformed Services University of Health Sciences (USUHS) (retiring in 2013 at the rank of Rear Admiral).
+Following internal medicine training at Walter Reed Army Medical Center, she joined the FDA in the Division of Antiviral Drugs to address the growing field of HIV drug development.
+She has since held many positions with the FDA in premarket and postmarket regulation.
+Dr. Kweder was active in medical education as an adjunct faculty member of USUHS, training residents and medical students in Internal Medicine and utilizing her fellowship training from Brown University in Obstetric and Consultative Medicine.